Social Action Through Music

 Tom Service, The Guardian Classical Blog

-• West Everton Children’s Orchestra perform at Liverpool Philharmonic Hall, 26 March 2012
+West Everton Children’s Orchestra and Super Strings celebrate In Harmony Liverpool’s Fourth Birthday at Liverpool Philharmonic Hall, 22 March 2013

-• West Everton Super Strings perform What Makes You Beautiful by One Direction at Liverpool Lighthouse, 9 July 2012
+• West Everton Children’s Orchestra perform What Makes You Beautiful by One Direction

 In Harmony Liverpool is: